Joseph Howard is a composer working in the UK. He writes acoustic music, electronic music, and music for film and theatre.

 an artifice of hands

-This project was a concert-exhibition in collaboration with painter Gregory Howard about digital experience, hand-made reality, and the spaces in-between.
-With an extended work - PAINT - by me premiered by Richard Durrant (guitar), Lucía Polo Moreno (contrabass) and Hannah Shilvock (bass clarinet).
+This project was a concert-exhibition in collaboration with painter Gregory Howard with an extended work - PAINT - by me premiered by Richard Durrant (guitar), Lucía Polo Moreno (contrabass) and Hannah Shilvock (bass clarinet).

 The event was held in London (Downstairs Gallery, Brixton) and Manchester (Unit 11 Studios).
 It was supported by the Marchus Trust.